tunazislam/twist-angle-calculation/ReadMe.txt

-6) Output file will be generated in current directory as a name of "twist_angles.txt" Inside output files you can see the details of twist angles. for example: twist angle between two neighbouring strands, avg. twist angles between two neighbouring strands, as well as avg. twist angles of 2 longest strands
+6) Output file will be generated in current directory as a name of "twist_angles.txt" Inside output files you can see the details of twist angles. for example: twist angle between two neighbouring strands, avg. twist angles between two neighbouring strands, as well as avg. twist angles of 2 longest strands.